By Katie Wilson

 And more people than ever are living on Airbnb with nearly half (45%) of nights booked for at least one week, while 20% of stays were booked for a month or longer.
 This means the amenities travellers want have also shifted.
 Recently, the top searches globally were for WiFi, pets allowed, kitchens, washers/dryers and swimming pools.

-More so than exercise or mindful meditation, getting away on holiday is set to become the ultimate form of self-care and one of the most important travel trends for 2022.
+More so than exercise or mindful meditation, getting away on holiday is set to become the ultimate form of self-care and one of the most important travel trends.
 Over three-quarters of people (79%) told Booking.com travel helps their mental and emotional wellbeing more than other forms of rest and relaxation.

 After two years of uncertain travel due to varying restrictions, two thirds (66%) admitted they didn’t realise how important travel was to their wellbeing.
 While 84% said just having a holiday booked had a positive impact on their emotional wellbeing.